It looks like a few more things need to be setup before content can be displayed.

 Her catalogue includes a number of works for string ensemble, and chamber music for a wide variety of mediums, often including voice.
 She has a particular affinity for vocal music and has composed eight operas.

 She is active in many aspects of the musical profession, as composer, teacher, director etc. From 1994-2008 she was Professor of Music at the University of York.
-Recent premieres include works for chamber ensemble, for solo instrumentalists, and her opera Dream Hunter, libretto by John Fuller.
+Recent premieres include works for chamber ensemble, for solo instrumentalists, Tokaido Road - a Journey after Hiroshige (music theatre) and Threnody for orchestra.

 She was born in England in 1947: her mother was the composer Elizabeth Maconchy.
 LeFanu studied at Oxford, RCM and, as a Harkness Fellow, at Harvard.
 She is married to the Australian composer David Lumsdaine and they have a son, Peter LeFanu Lumsdaine.